-Muslim women stand with victims of Westminster terror attack
+Muslim women stand with Westminster victims

 In addition to four deaths, last week's attack wounded at least 50 others, 31 of whom needed hospital treatment, Rowley said.

-American tourist Kurt Cochran and college administrator Aysha Frade, a British citizen with Spanish roots, as well as Palmer died Wednesday.
+American tourist Kurt Cochran and college administrator Aysha Frade, a British citizen with Spanish roots, died Wednesday along with police constable Keith Palmer.

 A fourth victim, Leslie Rhodes, 75, from Streatham in south London, died Thursday night after his life support was withdrawn, according to the Metropolitan Police.